hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 - Minimum TSS enrichment score = 4
 - Minimum fragments per cell = 1000
-- Maximum fragments per cell = 1e+05
+- Maximum fragments per cell = 100000

 This paremeters are optimized for human samples.
 Thus, it is necessary to modify them for other types of samples.
 However, an extra step of quality control can be done in a later step.

-The quality control plots can be found in the _QCDir_ for the created Arrow files.
+The quality control plots can be found in the directory specified in the _QCDir_ parameter from the _createArrowFiles()_ function used to create Arrow files.

 <details>
 <summary><b>Click to see QC plots</b></summary>